Other ADB Members

 |04 - Equity support info_outline||JPY12,180,000,000,000||USD113,521,070,501||

 An increase in the annual pace of the Bank of Japan’s purchases of Exchange Traded Funds (ETFs) and Japan-Real Estate Investment Trusts (J-REITs) up to about JPY12 trillion (2.2% of GDP) and JPY180 billion (0.03% of GDP) in 2020, respectively.
-19 March 2021, The central bank dropped from the policy statement its reference to a JPY6 trillion target for annual purchases of ETFs, while keeping the upper limit of about JPY12 trillion.
+19 March 2021, The Bank of Japan dropped from the policy statement its reference to a JPY6 trillion target for annual purchases of ETFs, while keeping the upper limit of about JPY12 trillion.
 BOJ announced that it would conduct purchases of assets such as ETFs with greater flexibly.

 |05 - Health and income support||JPY258,830,000,000,000||USD2,412,369,349,577|